-The department encourages prospective transfer students to take two foundation AAS courses that are the equivalent to AAS 179 and AAS 180, and one AAS elective before enrolling at the College.
-If transfer students have received the minimum grades for the foundation courses and AAS elective, they should enroll in AAS 378 and choose additional AAS options during their first semester at TCNJ.
+The department encourages prospective transfer students to take two foundation AAS courses that are the equivalent to AAS 101 or AAS 179 or AAS 180, and one AAS elective before enrolling at the College.
+If transfer students have received the minimum grades for the foundation courses and AAS elective, they should enroll in AAS electives and choose additional AAS options during their first semester at TCNJ.